* Gold pulls back from two-week peak as dollar steadies

 * GRAPHIC-2017 asset returns: http://tmsnrt.rs/2jvdmXl

-(Updates throughout, adds LONDON dateline) LONDON, July 19 (Reuters) - Gold slipped back below $1,240 an ounce on Wednesday as the dollar's recovery from 10-month lows dampened upward momentum in the metal after three straight sessions of gains.
+(Updates prices, adds comment) LONDON, July 19 (Reuters) - Gold retreated towards $1,240 an ounce on Wednesday as the dollar's recovery from 10-month lows dampened upward momentum in the metal after three straight sessions of gains.
 Gold prices had risen 2 percent by late Tuesday from early Friday levels as the collapse of U.S. President Donald Trump's healthcare bill and waning expectations for further rate hikes from the Federal Reserve this year pressured the dollar.
-The U.S. currency edged up 0.2 percent against the euro on Wednesday but stayed on the defensive as investors wagered any further tightening in the United States would be slow at best, while optimism on China's economy underpinned Asian shares and commodities.
+The U.S. currency rose 0.3 percent against the euro on Wednesday, however, taking upward pressure off gold.

 fund, SPDR Gold Shares , falling 5.6 tonnes to 821.45

-tonnes on Tuesday, their lowest since early February.
+tonnes on Tuesday, a low since early February.

-Among other precious metals, silver was down 0.2
+Among other precious metals, silver was flat at

 after marking its highest since mid-June on Monday, while

-(Reporting by Jan Harvey; additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru, editing by David Evans)
+(Reporting by Jan Harvey; Additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru, Editing by David Evans and Mark Potter)